maanisim/maanisim.github.io/_posts/2024-04-25-Optimizing-CodeBuild-with-Cached-Multi-Architecture-Docker-Images.md

       - echo Build completed on `date`
 ```

-The only modification in the buildspec that requires your attention is the name of your ECR repository to be used:
+The only adjustment in the buildspec that requires your attention is the name of your ECR repository to be used:
 ```yaml
 env:
   variables: